phreakasu/phreakasu/fun/psl-ratings.md

 - Render Coffee: in Boston, so coffee overall is better quality that Cambridge cafés
 - Pepita: pretty solid. +1 for ambiance.
 - Vester: a little better than okay. -1 for kendall square corporate vibe.
-- Darwins (rip): not bad but very small and expensive (like all their seasonal drinks)
+- Darwin's (rip): not bad but very small and expensive (like all their seasonal drinks)
 - Flour: just okay but convenient
 - Area 4: better coffee than the rest but no pumpkin spice flavor :/
 - Cafe Beatrice: no flavor in general. just get their pastries next time.